BenD2525/the_rescuers_p5/README.md

 If the user wishes to see a particular order in more detail, they can see the contact and shipping details, as well as the product details in this screen.

 ![Order Details](readme/images/profile_order_details.PNG)

+### **Payments**
+All payments are handled by Paypal and require the user to have a login to the sandbox account in order to pay through the Paypal button.
+These details have been supplied alongside submission of this project.
+If the user would like to use a card to pay rather than their Paypal account, they have the option of 'Debit or Credit card'.

+A test card that the user can use to checkout:

+- Card Number: 4005519200000004
+- Expiry Date: Any future date
+- Security Code: 888

+Billing details can be whatever the user wishes, as long as they match the validations required by Paypal (valid postcode format for example).

+Any errors on Paypal's side are handled by the onError function in the checkout template.
+This is provided by Paypal, and I have set it to redirect to my payment failed template to ensure the user is aware of the payment failure.

 ## **Future Development**
 For future development, I would like to develop the below features.